-Former stars Lara, Akram, Gilchrist to be part of veterans Champions League T20 tourney in UAE
+Lara, Akram and Gilchrist part of Masters Champions League T20

 Dubai: Cricketing fans from around the world will get another opportunity to see their favourite retired players back in action when the inaugural edition of Masters Champions League (MCL) kicks off next year in United Arab Emirates.
 The T20 league, which promises to have iconic players from around the world, is tentatively scheduled to start in February or March of 2016.